gauravgowda10/cppGoogleQueryProcessor/hw1/bugjournal.md

 ## C) How you fixed the bug and why the fix was necessary
 - While attempting to set the pointers to the nodes before and after the node to be removed, I had updated the next and previous nodes in the incorrect order.
-This was causing the output pointer to point to the node' next next node instead, and fixing the order solving my issue.
+This was causing the output pointer to point to the node' next next node instead, and fixing the order solved my issue.

 # Bug 3